lubomir/libutest/docs/pages/writing-tests.markdown

     Please note that is is in fact a macro, that wraps a function and gives it current file name and line number to further enhance error message.

+If your assertion can not be easily delegated to `ut_assert_func`, you can use following macros to build your assertion from scratch.
+Please note that each assertion should call exactly one of `ut_pass` and `ut_fail`.

+`ut_pass()`

+:   Marks the assertion as passed.
+This is again a macro that wraps a function
+    and passes it additional arguments.

+`ut_fail(const char *file, int line)`

+:   Mark the assertion as failed.
+This macro also prints a header with
+    information about which test this assertion is in as well as file and line number.
+This information is obtained from the arguments.

+`ut_message(msg, ...)`

+:   This macro is a helper for failed assertions.
+It enables you to print
+    detailed information about why the assertion failed.
+Since there is an empty line after the message, you should only call this once.

 ### Example

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.C}